B.C. Resident Hunting

 Firearms fall under the Criminal Code of Canada and are therefore regulated by the Federal Government, NOT the Government of British Columbia.
 All inquiries related to Canadian firearms regulations should be directed to the Canadian Firearms Centre.

 As of January 1, 2001, the Wildlife Act will now accept a FAC, Possession and Acquisition Licence (PAL) or Possession-Only Licence (POL) for the purposes of carrying a gun in the bush.
-If you borrow a firearm you need a valid FAC or the new federal firearm licence (PAL, or POL) unless you are being supervised by someone who is legally allowed to have that firearm.
+If you borrow a firearm you need a valid FAC or the new federal firearm licence (PAL, or POL) unless you are being immediately supervised by someone who is legally allowed to have that firearm.

 Note that in addition to the FAC or federal firearms licence, in order to hunt, you also need a hunting licence issued by the province.